Six affordable gym tools that will transform your at-home workout

 Foam roller

 Muscle soreness and tension are inevitable when you work out.
 A foam roller is a professional-approved way to help increase blood flow, release knots and help you feel more comfortable post workout.
 You can use it to target very specific areas of your body like your hamstrings, calves or back.
 The best part?
 Many solid foam rollers out there are pretty cheap.
-A favorite of ours, and of customers, is Gaiam's Restore Deep Tissue Foam Roller ($34.98; gaiam.com).
+A favorite of ours, and of customers, is TriggerPoint's GRID Foam Roller ($34.98; amazon.com).

 Jump rope